bwalkowi/quixo/README.md

 Experimentation with Deep Reinforcement learning on the example of teaching how to play [Quixo](https://boardgamegeek.com/thread/451817/quixo-detailed-review).

-Two approaches will be tested:
-* dqn (Deep Q Network)
-* ddqn (Double Deep Q Network).

-First they will learn how to play by playing against rand_bot (agent playing random but valid moves).
+First agent will learn how to play by playing against rand_bot (agent playing random but valid moves).
-Then teaching will continue by playing against their older versions.
+Then teaching will continue by playing against his older versions.

 After the training is completed, the effectiveness of the results will be checked through the tournament against minimax_bot (bot using [minimax](https://en.wikipedia.org/wiki/Minimax) with some improvements like